Ashley-A7/WDE2-assignment01/README.md

 docker-compose up
 ```

-### 3. Visit the registratin form in your web broswer
+### 3. Visit the registration form in your web broswer
 ```bash
 http://localhost:5000
 ```